cognitivecomputations/dolphinflow-optimizer/README.md

 Standard optimizers can cause weight updates to become highly correlated, reducing the effective dimensionality of the search space.
 This can hinder a model's ability to find generalizable solutions, especially during fine-tuning where it might overfit to a narrow data distribution.

 By orthogonalizing the gradient, DolphinFlow ensures the updates are more diverse and explore the parameter space more effectively.
-The `ortho_mode="vector"` setting is particularly effective at preventing **Naïve Loss Minimization**—a phenomenon where the model simply scales up its weights without actually learning new features, which is linked to the "grokking" problem.
+The `ortho_mode="vector"` setting is particularly effective at preventing **Naïve Loss Minimization**—a phenomenon where the model simply scales up its weights without actually learning new features.
+This idea is heavily inspired by the analysis of grokking and numerical stability in modern deep learning.

 ## Installation